List of Cruz Azul seasons

 Cruz Azul before facing León in the second-leg of the Invierno 1997 final on 7 December 1997.

 Club de Futbol Cruz Azul is a Mexican association football club originally based in Jasso, Hidalgo, and currently located in Mexico City, that competes in Liga MX.
-The club was founded in 1927 as a company team for cement company Cooperativa La Cruz Azul, S.C.L., and began participating in amateur competitions in the early 1930s.
+The club was founded in 1927 as a company team for cement company Cooperativa La Cruz Azul, and began participating in amateur competitions in the early 1930s.
 After winning promotion to the top tier by claiming the Segunda División de México title in the 1963–64 season, Cruz Azul quickly rose to prominence during the late 1960s and 1970s, establishing itself as one of the most successful and popular clubs in Mexican football.
-Since then, the club has won nine Primera División/Liga MX titles, four Copa MX, three Campeón de Campeones, one Supercopa MX, and one Supercopa de la Liga MX.
+Since then, the club has won ten Primera División/Liga MX titles, four Copa MX, three Campeón de Campeones, one Supercopa MX, and one Supercopa de la Liga MX.
 Internationally, Cruz Azul has claimed the CONCACAF Champions Cup/Champions League on seven occasions, and has finished runner-up in the Copa Libertadores and the Copa Interamericana.

-As of the end of the 2024–25 season, Cruz Azul has competed in 98 seasons overall, including 60 seasons in the top tier of the Mexican football league system and three in the second division.
+As of the end of the 2025–26 season, Cruz Azul has competed in 99 seasons overall, including 61 seasons in the top tier of the Mexican football league system and three in the second division.
 The table below details the club's achievements in domestic and international competitions from their early participation in regional leagues, through their professional era starting in the 1960s, up to the most recent completed season.